Computing Facilities means:

 5.1 Users shall not use the Computing Facilities or any e-mail or Internet services used on the Computing Facilities:

-5.1.2 Any individual wishing to view, create, transmit or store security sensitive material for valid, programme-related research purposes, including that which falls under the descriptors in 5.1.1 above, must at all times abide by the University’s Research Code of Practice: www.warwick.ac.uk/services/ris/research_integrity/code_of_practice_and_policies/research_code_of_practice.
-Where such a question might arise, in the case of academic or research activity, or any other matter, prior permission should be sought in writing from the Registrar or his/her nominee; or
+5.1.1 To view, create, transmit or store material which could be considered inappropriate, offensive, obscene, indecent, abusive, harassing, derogatory or defamatory and/or adversely affect the reputation of the University.
+Where such a question might arise, in the case of academic activity, or any other matter, prior permission should be sought in writing from the Registrar or his/her nominee; or

 PERSONAL USE OF COMPUTING FACILITIES OWNED OR OPERATED BY UNIVERSITY